-4. PARK DESIGN & DEVELOPMENT
+3. PARK DESIGN & DEVELOPMENT

-- 4.1 Design and develop park sites and facilities to maximize recreational value and experience while minimizing maintenance and operational costs and negative environmental and community impacts. - 4.2 Strive to reduce barriers to participation and improve safety to provide universal access to facilities and programs. - 4.3 Balance capital investment equally between acquisition, development, and major maintenance over 10-year PRCA Capital Project Plan.
+- 3.1 Design and develop park sites and facilities to maximize recreational value and experience while minimizing maintenance and operational costs and negative environmental and community impacts. - 3.2 Strive to reduce barriers to participation and improve safety to provide universal access to facilities and programs.

-- 2.4.1 Restore Park Planning function to support planning and capital project management. - 2.4.2 Design new parks and provide improvements to existing parks which promote public safety and security, and provide accessibility to all in accordance with Americans with Disabilities Act standards. - 2.4.3 Prioritize park development in areas where service gaps exist (where households are more than 1⁄2-mile from a developed park). - 2.4.4 Balance capital investment equally between acquisition, development, and major maintenance over 10-year PRCA Capital Project Plan. - 2.4.5 Balance system expansion and development equally between new urban core and residential neighborhood parks and between parks and trails. - 2.4.6 Increase capacity and types of uses of existing facilities through adjacent acquisitions, development of additional amenities, and enhancing existing amenities. - 2.4.7 Establish level of service for parkland amenities such as playgrounds, dog parks, sport courts, and specialty features based on community need. - 2.4.8 Update and modernize design standards design standards to provide continuity in furnishings (trash cans, tables, benches, fencing) and construction materials to reduce inventory and maintenance costs, standardize maintenance practices, and improve park appearance. - 2.4.9 Incorporate sustainable development and low impact design practices into the design, planning and rehabilitation of new and existing facilities. - 2.4.10 Acquire and develop Town Square Park in City Center area. - 2.4.11 Develop new neighborhood park, Rowe Park, in west Lynnwood, per 2004 master plan. - 2.4.12 Continue development and renovation of Scriber Lake Park per the master plans. - 2.4.13 Implement improvements to Gold Park to add parking, picnic facilities, continue invasive plant removal and trail development. - 2.4.14 Implement specific renovations and improvements at Lynndale Park, Wilcox Park, South Lynnwood Park, Veterans Park and Daleway Park. - 2.4.15 Identify opportunities to create public gathering spaces that enable community members of all ages to connect with each other.
+ACTION NS 2.3.1 Design new parks and provide improvements to existing parks which promote public safety and security, and provide accessibility to all in accordance with Americans with Disabilities Act standards.
+2.3.2 Develop an ADA Transition Plan to more deeply address and prioritize accessibility in parks and facilities.
+2.3.3 Prioritize park development in areas where service gaps exist (where households are more than 1⁄2-mile from a developed park).
+2.3.4 Prioritize development of existing park sites in areas of the City facing population growth and residential and commercial development.
+2.3.5 Update and modernize design standards design standards to provide continuity in furnishings (trash cans, tables, benches, fencing) and construction materials to reduce inventory and maintenance costs, standardize maintenance practices, and improve park appearance.
+2.3.6 Incorporate sustainable development and low impact design practices into the design, planning and rehabilitation of new and existing facilities.
+2.3.7 Acquire and develop Town Square Park in City Center area.
+2.3.8 Develop new neighborhood park, Rowe Park, in west Lynnwood, per 2004 master plan.
+2.3.9 Continue development and renovation of Scriber Lake Park per the master plans.
+2.3.10 Develop the 188th St SW Mini Park.
+2.3.11 Implement improvements to Gold Park to add parking, picnic facilities, continue invasive plant removal and trail development.
+2.3.12 Develop master plan for future public use of Lund's Gulch in partnership with community stakeholders.
+2.3.13 Implement specific renovations and improvements at Lynndale Park (phase IV in the central play area), Wilcox Park, South Lynnwood Park, Veterans Park and Daleway Park (phase II).
+2.3.14 Work collaboratively with Community Development to identify parks and open space sites, related improvements, and implementation strategies for the City Activity Centers.

-Strategic O CREATE GREAT PARKS & PUBLIC SPACES
+Strategic 02 CREATE GREAT PARKS & PUBLIC SPACES

-5. SPECIAL USE FACILITIES
+4. SPECIAL USE FACILITIES

-- specialized recreational facilities (e.g. sports facilities, off leash dog areas, skateparks, community gardens) to respond to identified public needs, as appropriate. - 5.2 Explore partnership with Edmonds School District to jointly develop recreation facilities at the former Alderwood Middle School for public use.
+- 4.1 Establish and operate specialized recreational facilities (e.g. sports facilities, off leash dog areas, skateparks, community gardens) to respond to identified public needs, as appropriate. - 4.2 Explore partnership with Edmonds School District to jointly use the soon to be constructed gymnasium at Lynnwood Elementary School. - 4.3 Explore public/private partnership opportunities to develop an environmental education center.